josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 The first two paths are the routes to the `CustomersModule` and the `OrdersModule`.
 The final entry defines a default route.
-The empty path matches everything that doesn't match an earlier path.
+The empty path matches everything that does not match an earlier path.

 ### Inside the feature module

 Next, take a look at the `customers.module.ts` file.
-If you're using the CLI and following the steps outlined in this page, you don't have to do anything here.
+If you are using the CLI and following the steps outlined in this page, you do not have to do anything here.

 <code-example header="src/app/customers/customers.module.ts" path="lazy-loading-ngmodules/src/app/customers/customers.module.ts" id="customers.module.ts" region="customers-module"></code-example>

 The `customers.module.ts` file imports the `customers-routing.module.ts` and `customers.component.ts` files.
-`CustomersRoutingModule` is listed in the `@NgModule` `imports` array giving `CustomersModule` access to its own routing module.
+`CustomersRoutingModule` is listed in the `@NgModule` `imports` array giving `CustomersModule` access to the associated routing module.
 `CustomersComponent` is in the `declarations` array, which means `CustomersComponent` belongs to the `CustomersModule`.

-The `app-routing.module.ts` then imports the feature module, `customers.module.ts` using JavaScript's dynamic import.
+The `app-routing.module.ts` then imports the feature module, `customers.module.ts` using the dynamic import in JavaScript.

-The feature-specific route definition file `customers-routing.module.ts` imports its own feature component defined in the `customers.component.ts` file, along with the other JavaScript import statements.
+The feature-specific route definition file `customers-routing.module.ts` imports the associated feature component defined in the `customers.component.ts` file, along with the other JavaScript import statements.
 It then maps the empty path to the `CustomersComponent`.

 <code-example header="src/app/customers/customers-routing.module.ts" path="lazy-loading-ngmodules/src/app/customers/customers-routing.module.ts" id="customers-routing.module.ts" region="customers-routing-module"></code-example>